pflammarion/Auto-OPS/documentation/getting_started/quick-start.rst

 ``merge``                                  To merge the propagation into the precedent matrix ``reset``                                  To reset the merged matrix to 0 ``rcv``                                    To calculate the rcv value of the current matrix.
 You can use the {export} argument to save it in export/rcv.csv
-``plot {name, rcv, psf, save}``            To plot the matrix.
+``plot {name, rcv, psf, eofm, save}``            To plot the matrix.
 You can also plot the rcv, or the lase.
 If you add the argument {save} it will apply the configuration before plotting it
 ``export``                                 To export the numpy array matrix ``exit, quit``                             To quit Auto-OPS
 ======================================== =========================================